The Basics: How to use Admin Columns

 You will be able to hide items from the list table that you do not want your users to see.

 The result is you have a list table that is better suited for its task.
 If you do not need search, inline edit, bulk edit, or certain filters, you can now simply hide it from your users.
-Create a better user experience when visiting the list table by hiding the functionality you do not need.

 When you add more and more columns to your WordPress list table, you might run out of space on your screen.
 It becomes a trade-off between making your content more readable and leaving out certain columns.
 We wanted you to have both; a lot of information in nice-looking columns on all screen sizes.
 That’s why we added Horizontal Scrolling, which allows you to scroll the content of the table, not just vertically (from top to bottom), but also horizontally (from left to right).